 The Midland Hotel

 Built in 1890, The Midland Hotel is a classic example of a Victorian railway hotel, but not everyone gets a good night’s sleep here.
-Dracula author Bram Stoker visited Bradford to see his friend Sir Henry Irving perform at the Theatre Royal, only for Irving to collapse during the show.
-He was rushed to the lobby of the hotel where he died and it’s his apparition that has been spotted in a smoky haze in the room he slept in the night before his final performance.
+Dracula author, Bram Stoker, visited Bradford to see his friend Sir Henry Irving perform at the Theatre Royal, only for Irving to collapse during the show.
+He was rushed to the lobby of the hotel where he then died.
+It’s his apparition that has been spotted in a smoky haze in the very room he slept in the night before his final performance.

 The Midland Hotel, Forster Square, Bradford, West Yorkshire, BD1 4HU.